ietf-wg-httpapi/deprecation-header/draft-ietf-httpapi-deprecation-header.md

 --- abstract

-The Deprecation HTTP response header field is used to signal to consumers of a URI-identified resource that the resource will be or has been deprecated.
+The Deprecation HTTP response header field is used to signal to consumers of a resource (in the sense of [URI]) that the resource will be or has been deprecated.
 Additionally, the deprecation link relation can be used to link to a resource that provides additional information about planned or existing deprecation, and possibly ways in which clients can best manage deprecation.

 --- middle